Key takeaways:

 Avoid swimming in freshwater lakes, if you’re prone to swimmer’s ear.

 If you’re prone to swimmer’s ear, it may help to dry out the ears after swimming or showering using OTC rubbing alcohol (70% isopropyl alcohol) or a homemade remedy.
-But talk to a healthcare professional first and make sure ear drops are safe for you to use.
+But talk with a healthcare professional first and make sure ear drops are safe for you to use.

 Mix equal parts rubbing alcohol and vinegar.